okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

 5. In the dialog box that appears, enter a name for the token and select **Authorization Code (With PKCE)** as the grant type.
 6. Define the following for the token request:

-    * **Callback URL** &mdash; define the callback location where Okta returns the token after the user finishes authenticating.
+    * **Callback URL**: Define the callback location where Okta returns the token after the user finishes authenticating.
 This URL must match one of the redirect URIs that you configured in the [Create an OAuth 2.0 app in Okta](#create-an-oauth-2-0-app-in-okta) section.
-    * **Auth URL** &mdash; enter the authorization endpoint for your Org Authorization Server.
-For example: `https://${yourOktaDomain}/oauth2/v1/authorize`
+    * **Auth URL**: Enter the authorization endpoint for your Org Authorization Server, for example, `https://${yourOktaDomain}/oauth2/v1/authorize`.
-    * **Access Token URL** &mdash; enter the token endpoint for your Org Authorization Server.
-For example: `https://${yourOktaDomain}/oauth2/v1/token`
+    * **Access Token URL**: Enter the token endpoint for your Org Authorization Server, for example, `https://${yourOktaDomain}/oauth2/v1/token`.
-    * **Code Challenge Method** &mdash; leave the default of `SHA-256` selected
+    * **Code Challenge Method**: Leave the default of `SHA-256` selected.
-    * **Code Verifier** &mdash; leave it empty so that Postman generates its own
+    * **Code Verifier**: Leave it empty so that Postman generates its own.
-    * **Client ID** &mdash; use the `client_id` of your Okta OAuth 2.0 application that you created in the [Create an OAuth 2.0 app in Okta](#create-an-oauth-2-0-app-in-okta) section.
+    * **Client ID**: Use the `client_id` of your Okta OAuth 2.0 application that you created in the [Create an OAuth 2.0 app in Okta](#create-an-oauth-2-0-app-in-okta) section.
-    * **Scope** &mdash; include the scopes that allow you to perform the actions on the endpoint that you want to access.
-The scopes requested for the access token must already exist in the application's grants collection and the user must have the permission to perform those actions.
-See [Scopes and supported endpoints](#scopes-and-supported-endpoints) for more information.
+    * **Scope**: Include the scopes that allow you to perform the actions on the endpoint that you want to access.
+The scopes requested for the access token must already exist in the application's grants collection, and the user must have the permission to perform those actions.
+See [Scopes and supported endpoints](#scopes-and-supported-endpoints).
-    * **State** &mdash; use any alphanumeric value.
+    * **State**: Use any alphanumeric value.
 The authorization server reflects this string when redirecting the browser back to the client, which your client can verify to help prevent cross-site request forgery attacks.
-    * **Client Authentication** &mdash; set to **Send client credentials in body**.
+    * **Client Authentication**: Set to **Send client credentials in body**.

 7. Click **Request Token**.
 You are prompted to sign in to your Okta org.
 After you are authenticated, the **Manage Access Tokens** window displays the access token, including the scopes requested.
 The token also automatically populates the **Available Token** drop-down list.
     > **Note:** The lifetime for this token is fixed at one hour.